A Large-Scale Characterization of How Readers Browse Wikipedia: RQ2: How do readers transition from one article to the next?

-Next, we move from unigrams to bigrams to understand how readers transition between Wikipedia articles.
+Next, we move from unigrams ($n=1$) to bigrams ($n=2$), in order to understand how readers transition between Wikipedia articles.
 We study events aggregated by user identifier and sorted by time to investigate the properties of consecutive pageloads and their inter-event time.
+We consider two subsequent pageloads from the same user identifier as a bigram if they are separated by less than one hour~\cite{InterActivityTime}.

-Here it is important to note that the Wikipedia server instructs the browser to disable the cache, such that the server logs contain essentially all pageloads events, including cases when the readers reloaded an article, \eg, by using the back button.
+Since here we are not interested in the exact article visited, we instead represent each pageload in a bigram with an alias indicating if the reader loaded the same page or different pages.
+The pattern ``AA'' means that the user revisited sequentially the same article, whereas ``AB'' indicates a load of two different pages.
+Here it is important to note that the Wikipedia server instructs the browser to disable the cache, such that the server logs contain essentially all pageload events, including cases when the readers reloaded an article, \eg, by using the back button.

-\xhdr{Bigrams} The logs contain 3.95B bigrams (\ie, two subsequent pageloads by the same user with less than one hour in between~\cite{InterActivityTime}).
+\xhdr{Bigrams} The logs contain 3.95B instances of bigrams.
 The emerging patterns, described next, are summarized in \Tabref{table:ngrams_patterns}.
 The most frequent bigram pattern (``AB'' in \Tabref{table:ngrams_patterns}) corresponds to transitions between two different articles.
 It can happen both through internal and external navigation (\cf\ \Figref{fig:patterns-combined}).
 This pattern represents around 89\% of all bigrams.
 The other possible bigram pattern (``AA'' in \Tabref{table:ngrams_patterns}), corresponds to the consecutive reload of the same article.
 Representing 11\% of all bigrams, it is rather common (84\% share the same referrer).
 This pattern appears at least once in 37\% of the navigation histories of readers with at least two pageloads in the month of data collection.
-This pattern in the log can be generated by different client behaviors (\cf\ \Figref{fig:patterns-combined}), including repeated consumption as described in previous work~\cite{RevisitationWWWNavigation, UserConsumption}, user activities involving external navigation, or artificial reloads by the browser when a tab unloaded from memory is restored.
+The pattern can be generated by different client behaviors (\cf\ \Figref{fig:patterns-combined}), including repeated consumption as described in previous work~\cite{RevisitationWWWNavigation, UserConsumption}, user activities involving external navigation, or artificial reloads by the browser when a tab unloaded from memory is restored.